tsvbits/tsvbits.github.io/src/pages/telepromter/index.md

 tags: ["pr", "meta"]
 ---

-Hello My name is Sergey.
-I am a full stack developer from Russia.
+Hello!
+My name is Sergey.
+I am a full stack developer Russia.
 I've been writing computer programs more than 15 years now and I still having fun doing this.
 I am polyglot programmer and I learn new languages and try new things quite easily.
 For example, currently I am learning Rust and trying to leverage WebAssembly technology in my current company.